TZstatsADS/Spring2020-Project4-group1/README.md

 Term: Spring 2020

-+ Team #
++ Team 1
-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Recommender System
 + Team members
-	+ team member 1
-	+ team member 2
-	+ team member 3
-	+ team member 4
-	+ team member 5
-+ Project summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+	+ Chen, Shenghan
+	+ Chen, Shuyi
+	+ Guo, Junyan
+	+ Heagy, David
+	+ Xie, Wenjie
++ Project summary: In this project, we are going to ultilize matrix factorization methods for recommender system, aiming to match consumers with most appropriate products.
+Matrix factorization methods represent both items and users with vectors of factors inferred from item rating patterns.
+High correspondence between item and user factors leads to a recommendation.

+Our group has been assigned with the following algorithm, regularization and postprocessing:

+- factorization algorithm: Stochastic Gradient Descent

+- regularization: Penalty of Magnitudes + Bias and Interecepts vs Penalty of Magnitudes + Temporal Dynamics

+- postpocessing: Singular value decomposition with K-nearest neighbor

+We are going to compare the regularization methods given stochastic Gradien descent factorization algorithm and KNN post processing.
+Then evaluate their results.

-**Contribution statement**: [default] All team members contributed equally in all stages of this project.
+**Contribution statement**: [default]
+All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.